 I’m going in afraid.

 Bravery as an artist means creating anyway.
 Busy?
 Create anyway.
 Unmotivated?
 Create anyway.
 Scared?
 Create anyway.
 Not because we have to, because we truly desire to.
 Remember that passion when you first started?
 I do, too.
 Let’s get back to that.
 What can stop us, right?
-Oh yeah: fear.
-Yes, fear exists, and it really clutches at us in a striking once it makes a home in our head.
+Yes, fear exists, and it really clutches at us once it makes a home in our head.
 For me, my fear could be best described in lyrics to one of my favorite songs:

 “Staring at the blank page before you.” -Natasha Bedingfield, “Unwritten”

-The thing about this song, though, is it’s not about being afraid, but free within the act of creation.
-I can take one of two approaches in that moment in front of my notebook: 1) I can freak myself out until I close the cover back up or 2) I can embrace the fact that this clean page is about to get beautifully messy.
-Logically speaking, I opt for the second.
+The thing about this song, though, is it’s not about being afraid, but freedom within the act of creation.
+I can choose the approach I take the next time I’m in front of my notebook: I can embrace the fact that the clean page is about to get beautifully messy.

-When approaching Caspertown, I’m learning to be intentional in suppressing the fear that has kept me from this story for so long and immersing myself in my message and the perspective I want to offer.
+When approaching my novel-in-progress, Caspertown, I’m learning to be intentional in suppressing the fear that has kept me from this story for so long and immersing myself in my message and the perspective I want to offer.
 That’s what counts.
-First and foremost, I want to offer it to myself within the process, so there isn’t room for fear.
+First and foremost, I want to offer that perspective to myself within the process, so that there isn’t room for fear.
 That’s something else I’m learning: for art to serve others, it must first serve the artist.
-There is so much tangled up in art that we as artists need to untangle and let the perspective shine through.
-We shouldn’t fear our ideas, but embrace them and journey with them.
-Go in afraid and come out having something.
+There is so much tangled up in art that we as artists need to untangle to let the message shine through.

 My encouragement to you today is to create.
 Paint the first stroke.
 Write the first word.
 Dance the first step.
 Sing the first note.
 Read the first line.
 And so many other firsts to come.
 I leave you with some wise words fitting for this topic (and in my case, quite a great role model):